Trump Administration Sued Over Ending Funding Of Teen Pregnancy Programs

 Trump's budget proposal instead has $75 million for abstinence education programs.
 Research has shown that "abstinence-only education rarely has a positive effect on teen sexual behavior," according to a 2014 analysis of sex education.

 Teen pregnancy rates have plummeted in the three decades from about 60 births per 1,000 girls ages 15 to 19, to just 24 in 2014.
-Still, the U.S. has a far higher teen pregnancy and birth rate than most developed countries.
+Still, the U.S. has a far higher teen pregnancy and birthrate than most developed countries.

-Paluzzi says she's unhappy about the cuts to her organization.
-But is more concerned about all the money already spent to develop effective sex education programs that she fears will go to waste, and the knowledge gained will be lost.
+Paluzzi says she is unhappy about the cuts to her organization.
+But she is more concerned about all the money already spent to develop effective sex education programs that she fears will go to waste, and the knowledge gained will be lost.

 "It's a huge waste of taxpayers' money," she says.
-"But the bigger issue is that we predict we'll start to see teen birth rates go back up again.
+"But the bigger issue is that we predict we'll start to see teen birthrates go back up again.
 And that's the real shame of it.
 Organizations can come and go but the young people they deserve better than that."